 Medical device companies are turning to trusted supply chain partners to determine the best approach to sterilize and package their products.

-Spectrum’s sterile medical packaging, including pouches, header bags, and lids, as well as specialty film conversions for these products, are made with DuPont™ Tyvek®.
+Spectrum’s sterile medical packaging/products, including pouches, header bags, and lids, as well as specialty film conversions for these products, are made from Tyvek®, paper, foils, and polyethylene.

-All peel-pouches are made with Tyvek® in all medical styles including 1073B, 1059B, 2FS™ and 40L.
+Peel pouches are made in all medical styles, including 1073B, 1059B, and 2FS™.

 The ability to customize through the utilization of different materials is also a key advantage when dealing with supply chain shortages.
 Spectrum works with a high-quality network of reliable material providers to find effective alternative materials that will still deliver or exceed desired performance expectations.